 We offer you as much as we can while still allowing room to pay for the cost of storage, insurance and other costs of doing business.

 Is my collateral safe while in pawn?

 While your item is in pawn, you still own it.
 It is our responsibility to keep it safe and in good condition while it’s in our care.
 When you give us an item for pawn, we keep all accessories (remote controls, cables, etc.) with your item and place it in a secure area.
-Your item is safely stored here until you come back to pay your pawn loan in full and claim your merchandise.
-All Cash America shops are fully insured for the loan value of the collateral we keep.
+Your item is safely stored here until you come back to pay your pawn loan in full and retrieve your merchandise.
+All Pelican Pawn shops are fully insured for the loan value of the collateral we keep.

 Are pawnshops regulated?